seancdavis/seancdavis-com/www/src/blog/posts/2020-06-29-wtf-is-a-package-manager.md

 ---
-title: "WTF is a Package Manager?"
+title: WTF is a Package Manager?
-description: "A brief description of package managers, with some examples using referencing JavaScript packages."
+description: A brief description of package managers, with some examples using referencing JavaScript packages.
 tags:
   - wtf
+image: /blog/default/default-yellow-01.png
 ---

 A package manager is a collection of distributed software.
 I like to think of it as a giant repository of plugins — code libraries that don't come native to an environment or programming language, but provide some functionality on top of it.